RFOX (Rotated-Field Oscillatory eXchange) quantum algorithm: Towards Parameter-Free Quantum Optimizers: Results Analysis

 \subsection{Results for Watts-Strogatz RFIM instances}

-For the Watts–Strogatz RFIM problems (Fig. \ref{fig:watts_strogatz_comparison}), the results show a consistent pattern where RFOX (blue) outperforms the other drivers across most metrics, though the margin of superiority depends on the problem complexity.
+For the Watts–Strogatz RFIM problems (Fig. \ref{fig:watts_strogatz_comparison}), the numerical benchmarks display a consistent pattern where RFOX (blue) systematically outperforms the alternative drivers across most evaluation metrics, with its performance margin scaling alongside problem complexity.

-In terms of cost difference (sub Fig. \ref{fig:watts_cost_diff}) and minimum cost per instance (sub Fig. \ref{fig:watts_min_cost}), RFOX achieves the lowest deviations from the theoretical optimum, with flatter tendency lines compared to the steep increases observed for the XX and X+sXX non-stoquastic drivers, and the X stoquastic driver.
-This stability across different magnetic field ranges and graph sizes suggests that RFOX is more resilient to structural irregularities inherent to the Watts-Strogatz topology, which often features clustered connectivity and shortcut edges.
+In terms of cost difference (sub-Fig. \ref{fig:watts_cost_diff}) and minimum cost per instance (sub-Fig. \ref{fig:watts_min_cost}), RFOX yields the lowest deviations from the theoretical optimum.
+It maintains flatter, more stable trend lines compared to the steep performance degradation observed for the $XX$ and $X+sXX$ non-stoquastic benchmarks, as well as the stoquastic $X$ driver.
+This structural stability across varying magnetic field ranges and graph sizes suggests that RFOX is highly resilient to the specific irregularities inherent to the Watts–Strogatz topology, such as high clustering coefficients and shortcut edges.
+This resilience is a direct consequence of the engineered $\mathcal{O}(\delta/\omega)$ effective terms, which adaptively inject topological awareness into the driver to resolve local frustrations.

-The EEV results (sub Fig. \ref{fig:watts_eev}) reveal that for low magnetic field ranges, both RFOX and the XX-based drivers yield similar energy performance; however, as the range increases, the non-stoquastic and stoquastic drivers show more pronounced deviations.
-The Hamming distance (sub Fig. \ref{fig:watts_hamming}) analysis further confirms RFOX's robustness: it consistently yields solutions with smaller distances from the optimal bitstring, while the X and X+sXX drivers show a clear trend of increasing Hamming distances as both the number of nodes and field range grow.
-This reflects a tendency of the latter models to converge to spin configurations dominated by interaction alignment (e.g., all spins up or down), which can diverge significantly from the true ground state in these problems.
+The EEV results (sub-Fig. \ref{fig:watts_eev}) reveal that under low magnetic field disorder, RFOX and the $XX$-based drivers exhibit comparable energy profiles.
+However, as the field range widens, the baseline non-stoquastic and stoquastic drivers display pronounced deviations from the target energy.
+The Hamming distance analysis (sub-Fig. \ref{fig:watts_hamming}) corroborates this robust behavior: RFOX consistently generates solution distributions closer to the optimal bitstring, whereas the $X$ and $X+sXX$ drivers show a prominent trend of increasing Hamming distances as the system size and field disorder scale.
+This divergence highlights a systemic failure mode in the baseline models, which frequently collapse toward trivial, interaction-dominated spin alignments that fail to reflect the true ground-state configuration.